 Many factors could directly or indirectly affect the Company's business, financial position, financial performance and cash flows.
 These factors include, but are not limited to, changes in economic and market conditions, interest rate risk, credit risk and currency risk.
-Further to this, interruptions in global supply chains and the supply for electronic components due to the global semiconductor shortages can cause bottlenecks in the automotive industry.
+Further to this, interruptions in global supply chains and recent Australian quarantines delaying vehicle shipment arrivals can cause bottlenecks in the automotive industry.
 This has had a direct impact on the production and stock levels of the Company.
-The shortages are expected to continue into the foreseeable future, and the Company will continue to work to stabilise its stock levels and minimise the disruption to its customers.

 The systematically pursued digitisation strategy as well as the transition to the agency business model creates extensive changes in the existing information technology landscape and brings risks to business processes.
 However, the level of information technology risk is managed by the Company's internal framework for IT security which applies protective measures based on industry standards and good practice.
 The Company also continues to be exposed to legal and tax risks.
 Provisions are recognised in accordance with the relevant accounting standards for those risks if and insofar as they are likely to be utilised and the amounts of the obligations can be reasonably estimated.